sanderlab/AlignmentViewer2.0/README.md

 ## Color Schemes

 Alignment Viewer 2.0 provides a bunch of different color schemes for both amino acid and nucleotide sequences.
-Scheme definitions were taken from the msa-colorschemes repository ([github](https://github.com/wilzbach/msa-colorschemes), a part of the
+Scheme definitions were taken from the [msa-colorschemes](https://github.com/wilzbach/msa-colorschemes) repository, a part of the
-[MSAViewer project](https://github.com/wilzbach/msa)<sup>2</sup>), which in turn derived many of the schemes from[JalView](https://www.jalview.org/help/html/colourSchemes/)<sup>3</sup>.
+[MSAViewer project](https://github.com/wilzbach/msa)<sup>2</sup>, which derived many of the schemes from [JalView](https://www.jalview.org/help/html/colourSchemes/)<sup>3</sup>.

 ## About Us